 While children benefit in numerous ways from a quality early learning experience, cost-benefit analyses and other research demonstrate that preschool programs can save taxpayer money, not only on remedial education but on soaring social welfare and law enforcement costs.
-A longitudinal study conducted by researchers at the University of Wisconsin found that for every dollar spent on preschools that served low-income children in Chicago, there was a public benefit of more than seven dollars.
+A University of Wisconsin Study (2001) found that every dollar spent on preschools had a public benefit of more than seven dollars.
 The Federal Reserve Bank of Minneapolis reached similar conclusions in a recent study that found that early childhood investments were more effective than spending on venture capital fund, subsidizing new industries, building new stadiums, or providing tax incentives for businesses.
-The Business Roundtable (an association of 150 chief executive officers of leading corporations) has concluded that "American's continuing efforts to improve education and develop a world-class workforce will be hampered without a federal and state commitment to early childhood education for 3-and 4-year-old children.